muse-sisay/getGitRepo/README.md

 ## Installation

-Setting gitinit is as simple cloning the repo, saving your SSH key on github, generating "Personal Access Token" and running the script.
+Setting gitinit is as simple cloning as the repo, saving your SSH key on github, generating "Personal Access Token" and then running the script.

-Install jq, cli json parser
+Install **jq**, cli json parser
 ```sh
 $ sudo apt instal jq
 ```